CPA Tune: AI Optimization & Automated Bidding

 CPA Tune requires setting up conversion tracking for the main goal, at least.
 CPA Tune was designed to optimize towards the main conversion goal.

-To enable CPA bidding in MGID Ads, follow these steps:
+To enable CPA Tune in MGID Ads, follow these steps:

-- During campaign setup, open Budget and limits.
-Under the Bidding strategy, click CPA to activate CPA Tune.
+1. During campaign setup, open Budget and limits.
+Under the Bidding strategy, select Target CPA or MaxConversions to activate CPA Tune.

 - As an affiliate, consider the payout for a successful conversion in your network to estimate a comfortable target CPA.